yik3z/Watchy-CODE/Readme.md

 - ~~CPU set to 80Mhz (in the hope of power saving)~~ 240MHz is actually faster (noticeable in the UI) so I'm keeping it to that.
 The CPU spends very little time awake anyway.
 - downclock CPU to 10MHz while waiting for screen to update.
 - disable initialisation of BMA423 - seems to save a lot of battery!
 - ~~`fast menu` used to force the code to wait for the timeout before entering sleep even when in an app.
 Changed it to only wait for the timeout when in the menu.
-Otherwise (i.e. in an app) enter sleep immediately~~ `fastmenu` **is not used anymore since the UI is much more responsive anyway.** No more waiting for timeouts :)
+Otherwise (i.e. in an app) enter sleep immediately~~ `fastmenu` **is not used anymore since the UI is much more responsive anyway.** No more waiting for timeouts - Watchy goes to sleep immediately :)
 - low/critical battery warning
 	- low batt can engage power saver mode.
 Watch updates time once an hour when battery is critical (<5%>)
 - battery bar